knagadevara/GoLanger/QuickNotes/Notes.md

         go build <path to main.go>

+- Debug Conf(valid only for vscode), to be added in .bash_env/.bashrc

+        alias godebug="vdlv debug --headless --listen=:2345 --log --api-version=2 -- $@"

 ##### Variable Decleration

 - All the variables can be declared at the package level inside var block